-One of the key technologies that is employed by LibertyData.blog is the use of Microsoft Azure machine learning services.
+One of the key technologies that is employed by LibertyData.blog is the use of Microsoft Azure cloud services.
 Specifically a common one that is used in order to set a scoring relating to sentiment from a phrase, tweet or paragraph is Microsoft Cognitive Services.

 In review then of what a sentiment scoring really means, here is a blurb from the official documentation for the text analytics site at Microsoft:

 The API returns a numeric score between 0 and 1.
 Scores close to 1 indicate positive sentiment and scores close to 0 indicate negative sentiment.
 Sentiment score is generated using classification techniques.
 The input features of the classifier include n-grams, features generated from part-of-speech tags, and word embeddings.
 English, French, Spanish, and Portuguese text are supported, with 11 additional languages in preview.

 In short what we have then is when a value is close to 0 for a sentiment analysis score then the phrase / tweet / post is ranked neutral.
 Having a balanced set of words that is like the center of a set of scales.

 When you have a sentiment analysis that is closer to 1 or > then the scales tip towards the positive sentiment ranking for the phrase / tweet / post.

 Finally when the set of sentiment scales tips the opposite and is closer to -1 or < this indicates a strong negative sentiment based on the choice of words someone used in their respective phrase / tweet / post.

 Further the recent release of Microsoft Azure Databricks, allows a new level of bridging multiple sources of streaming, and descriptive data elements to craft more effective and proactive; predictive and prescriptive data stories.